 Foster Carers Needed (A4 poster)

 All of our publications are in PDF format.
 To open them, you can download the free Adobe Reader.

 We also have a printed brochure about the importance of desexing.
 Contact us for copies.

 Please do not become a "backyard breeder".
 If you think your dear little pups will never end up in the pound on death row, believe me, some will.
 Your dog or cat is supposed to be your companion and friend, not a cash cow for monetary gain.

 Please, please, do not allow your pets to breed!
 Desex your dog and cat before they are 6 months old.
 Don't wait any later.
 It is healthiest and safest for them and there is NO good reason not to do so.
 It is the most crucial way you can prevent pets ending up in pounds.
 When so many dogs and cats are dying every day, please do not add to the carnage.
-Read more about desexing online.
+Read about the benefits of desexing and the myths.
 We also have a very informative brochure about the importance of getting your pet desexed.
 Please contact us and we'll be happy to send you copies for yourself and anyone you know.
 If you are a pensioner or are unemployed in the Newcastle region, Hunter Animal Watch can help with the cost of desexing.